 2. “What types of objections do your reps consistently face?”

-This question shows you're thinking proactively — that you are already interested in figuring out the challenges that come with the job.
+Asking this question shows that you’re thinking proactively — that you’re already interested in figuring out the objections that you’ll have to address if you get the job.
 It tells the interviewer that you want to understand the day-to-day obstacles your potential colleagues deal with.
-Like so many other points detailed here, it also helps your interviewer place you in the role mentally.
+This question also helps your interviewer envision you in the role, making them more likely to want to move forward with you.

 3. “What are the biggest challenges new hires face in their first three months?”

 This question demonstrates specific interest in the company and indicates that you have a growth-oriented mindset.
-You‘re showing that you’re already interested in assuming and overcoming the challenges salespeople in this role face.
+By asking about common challenges faced by new hires, you’re showing that you’re interested in overcoming the challenges that people in this role tend to encounter.
+Asking a question like this tells your interviewer that you’re already thinking about what you’ll need to do to thrive at their company.

 4. “Can I get a high-level overview of your sales process?”

-Asking about the company‘s sales process shows that you’re a practical thinker.
-This question shows that you want to understand how you'll be selling and whether your skills and sales acumen align with how the broader org operates.
-Interviewers will appreciate that kind of brass tacks thoughtfulness.
+Asking about the company’s sales process shows that you’re a practical thinker.
+This question demonstrates that you want to understand how you’ll be selling and whether your skills and sales acumen align with how the broader org operates.
+In my experience, interviewers are likely to appreciate that kind of thoughtfulness.

 5. “Can you give me some more information about your tech stack?”